zju3dv/LiDAR-RT/docs/INSTALL.md

 #### Data Structure

-You need to download the raw .tfrecord file from the [official website](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_3) (Waymo Perception Dataset V1.4.3), then please use the following structure to organize the data.
+You need to download the raw .tfrecord file from the [official website](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_3) (Waymo Perception Dataset V1.4.3), or from our [Google Drive](https://drive.google.com/file/d/1Y3gfleG9Mo9ZP7WPE65-P8NnvCRUYwVl/view), then please use the following structure to organize the data.

 ```
 $ROOT/data/waymo